kovart/forta-agents/compound/ctoken-exchange-rate/README.md

 ## Description

-This agent monitors Ethereum network and alert if cToken exchange rate has changed.
+This agent monitors Ethereum network and alerts if cToken exchange rate has changed.

 ## Compound Configs